-The VASSAL 3.1 installer includes three components:
+The VASSAL 3.1 installer installs these components:

-- The Module Manager is used to organize and maintain your VASSAL modules.
+- Module Manager: The Module Manager is used to organize and maintain your VASSAL modules.
 The Module Library displays an alphabetical list of modules you have opened, including their version numbers, and a brief description of each.
 It can also show any associated files, including extensions, saved games, and log files.
-Click the arrow-shaped icon next to each module name to expand the listing and view the module's associated files. - The VASSAL Player runs game modules.
+Click the arrow-shaped icon next to each module name to expand the listing and view the module's associated files. - VASSAL Player: The VASSAL Player runs game modules.
 When a module is loaded, it is displayed in a window labeled with the module's name, plus the word controls.
-For example, a game named World War II would be shown in a window labeled World War II controls. - The Editor enables the creation and editing of VASSAL modules and extensions.
-The Editor is discussed fully in the VASSAL 3.1 Module Designer's Guide.
+For example, a game named World War II would be shown in a window labeled World War II controls. - Module Editor: The Module Editor (and its partner, the Extension Editor) enables the creation and editing of Vassal modules and extensions.
+The Module Editor is discussed fully in the Vassal 3.1 Module Designer's Guide.

-Separate from these components are the module files themselves, and extension files that provide additional game play options for individual modules.
+Separate from these components are the module files, and extension files that provide additional game play options for individual modules.